richlamdev/tf-github-admin/README.md

 Edit the repo-collaborators.json file.
 Add or remove individual collaborator(s) and/or team(s) to repository entries as needed.
 It is recommended to add/remove teams only to simplify administration.
+Of course, that requires collaborators to be added to teams as needed.

 #### Add / remove a branch protection to repositories

+Copy one of the repository files in the `branch-protection/` folder as the name of the target repository.
+Edit the "repository" and "branch" fields, as well as other fields as needed.

 ## Deployment Diagram